s7manth/tp/docs/UserGuide.md

 Format: `mail-index INDEX`

 * Mails the student at the specified `INDEX`.
 This index refers to the index number shown in the displayed student list.
-* The index **must be a positive integer** 1, 2, 3, …​ and should be any one of the indexes displayed.
+* The index **must be a positive integer** (1, 2, 3, …​) and should be one of the indexes displayed.
 Negative examples include:
     * `mail-index 0` produces an error, as 0 is not a positive integer
-    * `mail-index 300` for a student list with less than 300 students, will produce an error as there is no 300<sup>th</sup> student
+    * `mail-index 100` for a student list with less than 100 students, will produce an error as there is no 100<sup>th</sup> student
 * This opens the default email application on the system with the specified mail address pre-filled at the receiver's address.